pengfei99/krbTicketConvertor/KrbConverter/README.md

 is implemented with C#.

+> `rubeus` is consider as a virus by windows defender.
+S
 ## Dev env

 This project use `.NET Framework 4.8 Developer Pack`.
 Because for the Windows server 2019, `4.8.1` is not supported.